sportsbitenews/iTunesController/README.md

 Kind of a pointless project but pretty cool to mess around with Powershell.
 Works using Powershell called via the [Edge.js](https://github.com/tjanczuk/edge) project by @tjanczuk
 ##### There's a reason why they call it POWERshell.

+###Install
+Requires Node and NPM.
+Until I have a stable release, you can play around with this just by running:
+`npm install -g` in root directory of the project.

+- This makes use of a sqlite3 database which needs to be initialized.
+I haven't yet setup the initialization commands but you're welcome to play around with it and create the populated ITUNES_LIBRARY table manually until I've found the time to make it easy for you to do so.

 ###Command List [so far]

 ####Open Itunes